-We are excited to announce that we have been commissioned to develop and produce a new arts piece for the Bethlem Gallery, engaging with Workstream 4 of the research initiative Mental Health and Justice led by King’s College London.
+We are pleased to share the news that Mental Fight Club has been commissioned to develop and produce a new piece of work for Bethlem Gallery engaging with the research initiative Mental Health and Justice led by King’s College London.